 PROBLEM CAUSE The oven will not operate You have not set the electronic control correctly.
 Refer to the section in this manual describing the function you are operating.
 You have programmed a delayed start time.
-Wait for the start time to be reached or cancel and reset the control.
+Wait for the start time to be reached or cancel and reset the controls.
 The Self-Cleaning cycle will not operate You have programmed a delayed start time.
-Wait for the start time to be reached or cancel and reset the control.
+Wait for the start time to be reached or cancel and reset the controls.
+You have programmed another function in the other oven on a double oven.
+Cancel and reprogram oven.
 Display is blank You have set the display not to show the clock time.
-To see the clock time again, press and hold the Clock Set/ Start pad for 5 seconds.
+To see the clock time again, press and hold the Clock Set/Start pad for 5 seconds.